2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes.md

 ![alt text](/assets/images/20190805/ipmi_verification_2.png "IPMI Verification")

 ### Commissioning
-Once a node has been added to MAAS via the Enlistment process, the next step is to Commission it.
+Once a host has been added to MAAS via the Enlistment process, the next step is to Commission it.
 You have the option of selecting some extra parameters (like whether to leave the host running and accessible via ssh) and can perform additional hardware tests during this phase.